 that should be a policy with a nation which would be regarded as a meanness as a rule for the conduct of an individual.
-If he, living at No. 1, were informed that at No. 2 a bully was thrashing the family, he would not be thought well of to send word that he was doing pretty comfortable at No. 1.
+If he, living at No. 1. were informed that at No. 2 a bully was thrashing the family, he would not be thought well of to send word that he was doing pretty comfortable at No. 1.
 That was the non-intervention policy.
+Italy was at No. 1.
+That was the non-intervention policy.
 Italy was getting bullied; and our foreign policy was to announce that we were doing a good stroke of trade, and hoped every one would go and do likewise.
-If such a policy was Christianity he would prefer infidelity.
+If such a policy was Chris-tianity he would prefer infidelity.
 He was not for war; but he was for righteousness as well as for peace.
 There was cowardice in England now, and England knew it.
 The news of the day told them that a Belgian attorney-general had quoted Lord John Russell and Lord Derby against the freedom of the press in the course of a proceeding against somebody for saying something not pleasant to Louis Napoleon.
-Why had Lord Derby and Lord J. Russell attacked the English press ?
+Why had Lord Derby and Lord J. Russell attacked the English press?
 Confessedly because they quaked lest the Press should vex the fellow over the water.
 Was this British ?
 If it was, he blushed for it.
 But, then, after all, he was for the non-intervention theory.
 By all means, But let there be no propaganda, or let there be two propagandas.
 Let Russia stop, or England go on.
-Let desputism refrain, or loose democracy to balance it.
-There was a nasty talk turning up every now and then about foreign refugees.
-Well, let the government try it on.
+Let despotism refrain, or loose democracy to balance it.
+There was a nasty port-if not, they no more deserved their sympathy than talk turning up every now and then about foreign refugees. that which by its whole proceedings had ruined their trade Well, let the government try it on.
 No government would ever be permitted to touch one of them.
-(The meeting here cheered most enthusiastically.)
+(The meeting here and loud cheers.)
+Whatever might be the case elsewhere. he told Mr. Cobden and the League, that Free Trade had cheered most enthusiastically.)
 The Italian question was an English question too.
-Who helped to make Italy free, helped so make conscience free throughout the world.
-In time, this would be understood; and a society like this would work miracles in moulding public opinion.
-The CHAIRMAN said that M. Mazzini would reply to any interrogatories that might he addressed to him.
+Who helped to make Italy free, not given plenty of bread, high wages, and employment to helped so make conscience free throughout the world.
+In Spitalfields.
+With respect to poor relief, he advised that time, this would be understood; and a society like this would work miracles in moulding public opinion. instead of applying to the guardians individually, they The CHAIRMAN said that M. Mazzini would reply to any sent their case by deputation to the Home Secretary, and demand to be treated as men, and in accordance with their interrogatories that might be addressed to him.
 He (the chairman) wished to know, and the answer would be most important, how Italians, in the event of future successful revolutions, proposed to deal with the papacy?